samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-Low_Volume.md

 **Description**:

-> 35min Easy-Moderate (RPE 6) Can substitute with a B- or A- Priority Sprint
+> 35min Easy-Moderate (RPE6) Can substitute with a B- or A- Priority Sprint
 > Triathlon Race if already scheduled.

 ## Week 5